 - Scroll or pan one direction at a time.
 Try not to zigzag.

-Panoramic scrolling capture may have trouble accurately capturing parallax websites.
+Scrolling (formerly Panoramic scrolling) capture may have trouble accurately capturing parallax websites.

 Use a Different Browser